GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

 [installable PWA](https://web.dev/progressive-web-apps/#installable)
 called [Excalidraw](https://excalidraw.com/),
 a whiteboard tool that lets you easily sketch diagrams with a hand-drawn feel.
-It is fully responsive and works well from small mobile phones to big screen computers.
+It is fully responsive and works well on a range of devices from small mobile phones to computers with large screens.
-This means it needs to deal with files on all the various platforms that may or, more likely, may not support the Native File System API, which makes it a great candidate for the browser-nativefs library.
+This means it needs to deal with files on all the various platforms whether or not they support the Native File System API.
+This makes it a great candidate for the browser-nativefs library.

-I can, for example, start a drawing on my iPhone, save it (technically: download it, since Safari does not support the Native File System API) to my iPhone Downloads folder, open the file on my desktop (after transferring it from my phone), modify the file, and over-save it with my changes, or even save it as a new file.
+I can, for example, start a drawing on my iPhone, save it (technically: download it, since Safari does not support the Native File System API) to my iPhone Downloads folder, open the file on my desktop (after transferring it from my phone), modify the file, and overwrite it with my changes, or even save it as a new file.

 <figure class="w-figure">
   <img class="w-screenshot" src="iphone-original.png" width="300" alt="An Excalidraw drawing on an iPhone.">